raghur/powertool/README.rst

 Wake on lan (WOL)
 -----------------

-wake up feature uses WOL magic packet.
+Wake up feature uses WOL magic packet.
 Since mac addresses are hard to remember/use, this tool lets you wake up or suspend machines by their name or IP.

 1. First register your machines ::